ModeShape/quickstart/modeshape-clustering/README.md

 What is it?
 -----------

 This is a self-contained and deployable Maven 3 project that shows how to cluster 2 ModeShape repositories.
-This example contains 2 configuration files for a simple master/slave setup.
-However, in production, it's likely that a _Highly Available_ setup is desired.
-If that is the case, the only configuration difference from this quickstart is that HornetQ (or the chosen JMS solution) will need to be set up for high availability.
+This example contains 2 sets of configuration files for a simple master/slave setup:

+ - the first set consists of  the `standalone-modeshape-master.xml` and `standalone-modeshape-slave.xml` files.
+They show how a
+ ModeShape repository can be clustered in replicated mode, with indexes being stored locally on the file system of each cluster node, in separate folders.
+ - the second set consists of the `standalone-modeshape-master-jms.xml` and `standalone-modeshape-slave-jms.xml` files.
+They show how a ModeShape repository can be clustered in replicated mode, with indexes being distributed and updated via JMS.
+In this setup, the slave node sends index updates to a JMS queue which is processed by the master node.

+In a production environment where a __Highly Available & Resilient__ setup is desired, it is recommended that the configuration used is the distributed JMS configuration, with the __JMS provider configured for High Availability__.

 System requirements
 -------------------